kooshr/Fire-Tracker/README.md

 The fire tracker is quite simple.
 Due to their low cost and cheap design, they can be sold in bulk and are quite expendable.
 You set them up in a perimeter around areas that are at high risk for forest fires.
 They will keep watch 24/7 and alert the authorities and website when a potential fire is there.

 <h2>How I built it</h2>
-We used Arduino to build the actual prototype and code the prototype.
+We used Arduino and C++ to build the actual prototype and code the prototype.
 Coolterm is used to format the output from the Arduino device and connects wirelessly to the prototype.
-Atom then converts the txt file outputted by Coolterm and embeds it into a seamless html + css webpage.
+Atom then converts the txt file outputted by Coolterm and embeds it into a basic html + css webpage.
+We were going to add js as well, but did not have the time to

 <h2>Challenges I ran into</h2>
 The main challenge was getting the website to work properly and for it to be wireless.
 We figured it out at the end though.